 Maybe you’ve gone along for many years without really taking stock of what your needs will be in retirement.
 But maybe now that you’re getting close to retirement you’re beginning to think about those needs just a bit more.
 If so, let’s begin by answering the following question: Do you have a comprehensive retirement plan?

-If you do not have a comprehensive plan for growing your assets and preserving your future income, don’t wait any longer.
-It takes considerable work and time to accurately determine the income your investments can generate and to build in a safety buffer to attempt to protect your retirement under difficult conditions.*
+If you do not have a comprehensive plan for managing your assets and preserving your future income, don’t wait any longer.
+It takes considerable work and time to accurately determine the income your investments can generate and to build in a safety buffer to attempt to preserve your retirement under difficult conditions.*

 If you do have a retirement plan in place, ask yourself these additional questions: